KOTC Logo (C) 1996 Columbus Knox

 SUNDAYS ON STAGE : Free Library of Philadelphia Parkway Central Branch

 KOTC highlights family oriented stories with performances by our fresh new tellers and our youth,

 The Watoto of Joy.

 Know of any children who want to perform?
-Bring them to our KOTC Meeting & Story Circle in West Philly.
+Bring them to our KOTC Meeting & Story Circle.

 (Scroll down for more info.)

 Mama Don't 'llow, Daddy Don't 'llow